Oneplace.com

 Mr. Montgomery: Oh, well, yes.
 Always chasing loose ends, putting out fires, that kind of thing.
 Let me show you to the supply room.

-Miss Harbor: Thank you.
+Ms. Harbor: Thank you.

-Mr. Montgomery: I keep my office under lock and key like all the other rooms.
+Mr. Montgomery: I keep my office under lock and key, like all the other rooms.
 There's a history of things disappearing around here.

-Miss Harbor: Oh, that's dreadful.
+Ms. Harbor: Oh, that's dreadful.
+Shall we?

-Captain Reginald Horatio: Yes, William, come in.
+Captain Reginald Horatio: Yes, William.
+Come in.
 Officer Hunt has something to tell you.

 William: Oh?